-His professional background in Terrace includes road construction, teaching, and counseling with School District 82 and Northwest Community College.
-At present, Mike is working with Sills Canada as the Northwest BC Programme Advisor.
+His professional background in Terrace includes road construction, teaching, and counselling with School District 82 and Northwest Community College.
+At present, Mike is working with Skills Canada as the Northwest BC Programme Advisor.
 In this position he has gained a unique perspective on the demands of labour supply for employers and the processes necessary in preparing a trained and professional workforce in and for the northwest region.

 In his spare time, Mike is affiliated with several careers sector associations and has been involved with community-based organizations including Terrace Water Rescue and Thornhill Volunteer Fire Department.